-If you want to apply to Cornell, the deadline for Fall 2023 admissions is January 2 and the fee for the application is $80.
+If you are planning on applying to Cornell University, the deadline for Fall 2024 admissions is 1/2 and the application fee is $80.

-Here's an overiew of some of Cornell's admissions stats.
+The following is an overiew of some of Cornell University's admissions stats.

 |Admissions Test Policy||Test Optional|

 These are the application deadlines for Cornell University.

 |Early Decision II||–||–||–|

 |Regular Decision||Yes||1 2||–|

 Cornell University offers early decision but not early action.
 Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.

 🗓️ Early Decision I applications are due by November 1 EDI applicants should receive a decision by December 15.